-Adding a guest network allows visitors at your home to use the Internet without giving them your wireless security key.
-You can add a guest network to each wireless network: 2.4 GHz b/g/n and 5.0 GHz a/n.
+Adding a guest network allows visitors at your home to use the Internet without seeing your wireless security key.
+You can add a guest network to your wireless network.

-To set up a 2.4 GHz b/g/n guest network:

-1. Select Basic > Guest Network to display the following screen:
+- > To set up a guest network: - 1.
+Select Basic > Guest Network to display the following screen: